jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 Before we dive a bit more into this code snippet, all standard containers with a prefix `pmr` are just the same usual containers with a predefined [polymorphic allocator](https://en.cppreference.com/w/cpp/memory/polymorphic_allocator).
 This new allocator saves you from the hassle of writing an allocator the old fashion way.
 All you need to do is to write a resource with three member functions as shown here.
 Polymorphic allocators are worth a longer post that I will never write.
 In the meantime, I suggest you to use your google-fu to find some nice [articles](https://blog.feabhas.com/2019/03/thanks-for-the-memory-allocator/) or videos about it.

 Back to our snippet...
 Right here we have an external container `std::pmr::vector` which takes our resource/allocator and then we construct two strings (some internal containers) in it.
 How many allocations are we going to see from `debug_pmr_resource`'s point of view?
 The answer is [one and only one](https://godbolt.org/z/zPboQb).
 The vector's buffer will be allocated through `debug_pmr_resource` but not the buffers of our strings.
-It is unfortunate to be in such situation.
+It is unfortunate to be in such a situation.
 As a user of some custom allocators, you really want all related objects to be stored in the same pool of memory, even more when this objects are nested structures.

 Does this means that you need to make both of these strings "pmr" too and feed them with the `debug_pmr_resource` at construction?
 Well, yes and no.
 Changing `std::string` to `std::pmr::string` is necessary. `std::allocator` (std::string) and `std::polymorphic_allocator` (std::pmr::string) are not the same type, there is no C++ world where both of those could be compatible.
 But the feeding of `my_resource` is not necessary.
-There is a mechanism already in place from the standard that mandates that our external container `nodes` would forward its allocator to its inner containers (the two strings) if the allocator type they use are the same.
+There is a mechanism already in place from the standard that mandates that our external container `nodes` would forward its allocator to its inner containers (the two strings) if the allocator type they use is the same.
 We can easily [check that](https://godbolt.org/z/Sik7S8):

 ```c++
 debug_pmr_resource my_resource;